First confirmed case of new Omicron variant identified in America

-Category: World Hits: 2The first confirmed case of the Omicron variant of Covid-19 has been detected in a person in California, the US Centers for Disease Control and Prevention said on Wednesday, while France made a negative Covid-19 test mandatory for all travellers arriving from outside the EU in a bid to prevent the fast-spreading new variant from taking a hold in the country.
+Category: World Hits: 4The first confirmed case of the Omicron variant of Covid-19 has been detected in a person in California, the US Centers for Disease Control and Prevention said on Wednesday, while France made a negative Covid-19 test mandatory for all travellers arriving from outside the EU in a bid to prevent the fast-spreading new variant from taking a hold in the country.

 Read more https://www.france24.com/en/health/20211201-live-germany-detects-omicron-cases-among-vaccinated-japan-halts-new-incoming-flights